 - Can you class wine as vegan if it’s been grown on a biodynamic farm that uses horse manure to fertilise the grapes?

-- Or can you class wine as vegan-friendly if the farmer on a farm only uses man-made fertiliser, but a horse was used to pull the cart that collected the grapes?
+- Or can you class wine as vegan wine if the farmer on a farm only uses man-made fertiliser, but a horse was used to pull the cart that collected the grapes?

 - Does the wine stop being vegan-friendly if no animals are used in the grape growing and harvesting process at all, but there are animals on the farm and a fleck of horse sweat dripped onto the grapes whilst they were in the yard waiting to be processed?